How to address student trauma effectively

-Trauma-Embracing understands that most student trauma is hidden and we can’t heal what we can’t reveal.
+2. Most student trauma is hidden and we can’t heal what we can’t reveal.

 The more frequent and intense the trauma, the more that trauma changes student’s physiological reactions and their brain functions.
 Identifying which students have trauma and then supporting those students is key to better behaviors and academic motivation.

-Trauma-Embracing means behaviors are addressed at the root.
+4. Behaviors are addressed at the root.

 What is the appropriate response to poor student behaviors when you know that student has trauma in their past or in their lives currently?
-Too often, this unanswered question results in too-lenient behavior policies rather than a Trauma-Embracing, systematic, practical approach that supports, the student, the teacher, and the administrator.
+Too often, this unanswered question results in too-lenient behavior policies rather than a Trauma-Embracing, systematic, practical approach that supports the student, the teacher, and the administrator.